Frequently Asked Questions

 SET-BC can be very flexible when planning and providing any of our professional learning opportunities.
 Sessions can be held as lunch & learns, during short periods of time before and after school, during resource team meetings, or during shared prep times.

-SET-BC can loan any communication, access, or vision equipment to specialists in any given district or independent school.
+SET-BC can loan any communication, access, or vision equipment to specialists who have specific knowledge of how to use the technology in any given district or independent school.
 Visit our Specialist and Short Term Loan page and complete the Short Term Loan for Specialists request form.